djchateau/ServerBackupUtility/ServerBackupUtility/Installer/Readme.txt

 To upgrade an existing version of the utility, run the UtilityUninstall.bat file, then run the UtilityInstall.bat file.
 Always run these files in Administrator mode.

-Questions or Problems: You can reach me at fwchateau@gmail.com (Place Server Backup Utility in the subject line.)
+Questions or Problems: You can reach me at fwchateau@gmail.com (Add Server Backup Utility to the subject line)

 ServerBackupFiles.txt